Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 Q: What are the main reasons for UK visa rejection for Pakistanis in 2026?

 The primary reason remains "Financial Credibility."
 Case workers often reject applications if the source of large deposits in bank statements is not clearly explained.
 Secondary reasons include "Inconsistent Travel History" and "Weak Ties to Home Country" for visitor visas.
 For work visas, the most common pitfall is the employer's sponsorship being revoked or the salary offer falling below the new 2026 thresholds.
+To identify potential red flags, you should use the GlobalMobilityAI Immigration Probability Score to assess your specific financial profile before applying.

 Q: Can I apply for a UK visa if I have a US rejection?